rixx/books.rixx.de/data/reviews/koushun-takami/battle-royale/index.md

   title: Battle Royale
 plan:
   date_added: '2018-08-07'
+related_books:
+- book: suzanne-collins/the-hunger-games
+  text: So you like children fighting against one another for their lives?
 review:
   date_read:
   - 2018-09-27
   rating: 1
 ---

 Battle Royale basically was a badly written Hunger Games in a fictional contemporary totalitarian Asian state.
 The writing was truly bad, and the characters too.
 Truly do not recommend.